-Active and Safe Routes to School is a set of programs coordinated by Green Action Centre that aim to reverse the decades-long trend of children being driven to schools.
+Active and Safe Routes to School is a set of programs and services coordinated by Green Action Centre.
+Our goal is to reverse the decades-long trend of children being driven to schools.
 Programs like ours are in place in all fifty states, the UK, Denmark, New Zealand, and elsewhere.
-We are proud to have been the first to introduce the concept in Manitoba, and to have seen many positive changes since.
+We are proud to have introduced the concept in Manitoba, and to have seen many positive changes since.

 2) Cleaner air; Air quality around a school suffers when dozens of parents sit in idling cars while their children jump out.
 Air pollution has contributed to childhood asthma rates doubling between 1980 and the mid-1990s.
 Asthma rates remain at historically high levels and cause 14 million missed school days every year.

 3) Improved safety; safety benefits are threefold: fewer cars means less likelihood of collision in the area around the school, more people walking and biking in the streets helps deter criminal behaviour, and according to the 2015 ParticipACTION report, “Canadian children are eight times more likely to die as a passenger in a motor vehicle than from being hit by a vehicle when outside on foot or on a bike.”

 4) Better learning as studies have shown that students who walk or bike are able to concentrate better; a MASS experiment in Denmark in 2012 showed that students who walk or bike to school displayed an “increased power of concentration, and the effect of this ‘exercise’ lasted all morning”